Social Work Courses in the UK

 Social Work UK Entry Requirements

 - Typical International Baccalaureate requirements: 32 points.

 - Typical A-levels requirements: ABB.

 - Typical IELTS requirements: 7.0 overall, with no lower than 6.5 in any one component.

-If you need to improve your IELTS score ahead of beginning a Social Work degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your English ahead of beginning a Social Work degree, sign up for flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 Where can I study Social Work?

 To learn more about the best Social Work courses in the UK, find details on the top ten ranking Social Work universities in the Guardian University Guide 2020 below:

 - University of Central Lancashire